customgento/docs/index.md

 ---

-Here you find the documentation for out awesome Magento extensions.
-If anything is missing, feel free to contact us!
+Here you find awesome documentation for our awesome Magento extensions ;-) If anything is missing, feel free to open an issue or create a pull request on [GitHub](https://github.com/customgento/docs/) or simply [contact us](http://customgento.com/)!